plus3it/amigen9/docs/README_Cross-Distro_bootstrap.md

       -m /mnt/ec2-root -r /root/RPM/<DISTRO_NAME>/<DISTRO_RELEASE_RPM> \
       -X -M <MANIFEST_FILE>
     ~~~
-    For Rocky Linux 8, this would look something like:
+    For Rocky Linux 9, this would look something like:
     ~~~
-    ./OSpackages.sh -a baseos,appstream,extras \
+    ./OSpackages.sh -X -a baseos,appstream,extras \
-      -m /mnt/ec2-root -X \
+      -M install-manifests/rhel9-clones.txt \
-      -r /root/RPM/RockyLinux/rocky-repos-8.5-2.el8.noarch.rpm,/root/RPM/RockyLinux/rocky-release-8.5-2.el8.noarch.rpm \
+      -m /mnt/ec2-root \
-      -x subscription-manager,redhat-rpm-config,rhn-check,rhn-client-tools,rhn-setup,rhnlib,rhnsd \
+      -r /root/RPM/RockyLinux/rocky-repos-9.6-1.3.el9.noarch.rpm,/root/RPM/RockyLinux/rocky-release-9.6-1.3.el9.noarch.rpm \
-      -M <PATH_TO_MANIFEST_FILE>
+      -x subscription-manager,redhat-rpm-config,rhn-check,rhn-client-tools,rhn-setup,rhnlib,rhnsd
     ~~~
     Note: Due to environment-inheritance when using a RHUI-enabled AMI, it's necessary to:
     * Exclude (with `-x`) all RPMs related to RHUI-enablement
     * Use a manifest-file rather than the groups-metadata that come from the RHUI repos
     * Staging the RPMs referenced with the `-r` flag is optional: if your build-host is able to pull those files from an anonymous repo, then the `-r` can be pointed to the relevant URLs.
 See per-platform notes below.
-    * If bootstrapping to Oracle Linux 8, it will be necessary to export the `DNF_VAR_ocidomain` and `DNF_VAR_ociregion` environment variables.
+    * If bootstrapping to Oracle Linux 9, it will be necessary to export the `DNF_VAR_ocidomain` and `DNF_VAR_ociregion` environment variables.
 If using Oracle's public repositories, the values are `oracle.com` and `""`, respectively

 1. (Optional) Install the AWS utilities by executing:
     ~~~